-Note: Where consideration for uplift is required, then fixing of the bottom plate must extend through the floor support framing below.
+Note: 1.
+Where consideration for uplift is required, then fixing of the bottom plate must extend through the floor support framing below.
+2. Anchorage to bracing panels need to be provided by a suitably qualified person.

 3.6 Multi-Level Construction Details